commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer gift_card:purchase ID`

 Send this attribute if you want to confirm a draft gift card.
-The gift card becomes 'inactive', waiting to be activated..
+The gift card becomes 'inactive', waiting to be activated.

 ```
 USAGE